-Principle Residual Risk Mitigation Measure Respon- sibility Monitoring Indicator Budget Compliance with the Law Pilot interventions could theoretically be designed that were not in accordance with national environmental and water legislation.
-An environmental and social screening at each pilot area will be carried out for each pilot intervention in compliance with national environmental laws and AF principles.
-Specific procedures are in place for each pilot intervention for screening and monitoring - they are described in the ESMP steps below.
-The USPs that are identified in project Components 2 and 3 will be screened and will bear in mind all necessary procedures where applicable.
-Activities with a high risk rating ("A") will not be considered for inclusion in the project.
-Screening and monitoring will continue as the UNESCO Staff, Implemen- ting Partners, Project Staff and Consul- tants Communities in at least 3 pilot regions will have adaptive interventions that conform with all applicable regulations.
-No addition al budget
+Principle Residual Risk Mitigation Measure Respon- sibility Monitoring Indicator Budget 4- Formatted Table Compliance Pilot An environmental and social UNESCO Communi-ties No Formatted: Font: 9 pt with the Law interventions screening at each pilot area will be Staff, in at least 3 addition ( could carried out for each pilot intervention Implemen- pilot regions al theoretically be in compliance with national ting will have budget designed that environmental laws and AF Partners, adaptive were not in principles.
+Specific procedures are in Project infrastruc-ture accordance with place for each pilot intervention for Staff and and national screening and monitoring - they are Consul- "soft"intervent environmental described in the ESMP steps below. tants ions and water measures legislation.
+The USPs that are identified in that conform Formatted: Font: 9 pt Adaptation project Components 2 and 3 will be with all measures screened at the community level and applicable Formatted: Font: 9 pt implemented will bear in mind all necessary regulations. ' under the procedures such as EIAs, permits, project may and codes where applicable. require permits Activities with a a medium or high risk and as such rating ("A") will not be considered for Formatted: Font: 9 pt present a risk of inclusion in the project.
+Screening ] (